cym13/cym13.github.io/source/mental_calculations.rst

 multiple cores.

-It has only one core but we're only using it as a mental baseline, it's easy to imagine many of them working in parallel: just an additionnal division.
+It has only one core but we're only using it as a mental baseline, it's easy to imagine many of them working in parallel: just an additional division.

 We'll maybe see in another post why we want the atomic restriction.